Home

 Available Row Types

 Each row in a home can be set to one of the following types.
-The same type can only appear once across the three rows of a single home — if you pick a type that is already in another row, the previous row collapses to Hidden automatically (one row per type, two homes give you up to 14 different row instances).
+The same type can only appear once per home — if you pick a type that is already in another slot, that slot collapses to Hide Row automatically, so a type is never duplicated within a home.

 App Shortcuts